International Hydrological Programme (IHP) - U.S. National Committee

 Functions of the Committee include:

 The U.S. National Committee includes members of the U.S. National Commission for UNESCO, U.S. government agencies, and external organizations with expertise in water resources.
 U.S. National Committee IHP members serve terms of 1-3 years, with the responsibility for chairing the Committee rotated among the Federal agencies.
-The U.S. Geological Survey (USGS) is chairing the Committee for the first two years.
-For additional information, please contact: Verne Schneider, National Committee Executive Secretary (email@example.com) or Matthew C. Larsen, Chair (firstname.lastname@example.org).
+The U.S. Geological Survey (USGS) is currently chairing the Committee.
+For additional information, please contact: Verne Schneider, National Committee Executive Secretary (email@example.com) or Bill Cunningham, Chair (firstname.lastname@example.org).

 Of Current Interest...

 The U.S. National Committee for the International Hydrological Programme meets twice per year in Washington, DC, usually in the spring and fall.
-This meetings are usually open to interested individuals and organizations.
-For information on the next meeting, contact Matt Larsen or Verne Schneider.
+These meetings are usually open to interested individuals and organizations.
+For information on the next meeting, contact Bill Cunningham or Verne Schneider.